tux-type/supsmu/README.md

 Supsmu is an implementation of Friedman's SuperSmoother algorithm - a time series smoother that uses cross-validation to automatically select optimal spans for local linear regression.

-Supsmu is written in C for computational efficiency, with Python bindings that enable seamless integration with NumPy arrays.
+The package is written in C for computational efficiency, with Python bindings that enable seamless integration with NumPy arrays.

-The implementation is designed to closely match the outputs of the Fortran version (available in R), however there may still exist some inconsistencies.

 ![A comparison of noisy data and its smoothed version using Supsmu](assets/smoothing_comparison.png "Smoothing Comparison")